-North Korea Preparing to Set Off Explosions Along Roads Linked to South Korea, Says Seoul
+North Korea Preparing to Set Off Explosions Along Roads Linked to South Korea, Seoul Says

-North Korea Preparing to Set Off Explosions Along Roads Linked to South Korea, Says Seoul
+North Korea Preparing to Set Off Explosions Along Roads Linked to South Korea, Seoul Says

-A North Korean flag flutters in North Korea's Gijungdong village as seen from a South Korea's observation post inside the demilitarized zone in Paju, South Korea, on March 3, 2023.
+A North Korean flag flutters in North Korea's Gijungdong village as seen from a South Korean observation post inside the demilitarized zone in Paju, South Korea, on March 3, 2023.
 Jeon Heon-Kyun/Pool Photo via AP

 Aldgra Fredly